PelionIoT/pelion-aws-lambda-webhook-example/README.md

 ### Pelion Cloud REST API

+Now that your AWS account is configured to receive notification messages, you must configure Pelion to generate and send the messages to the right place.
+This is done by setting up a callback URL and subscribing to specific resources in your Pelion account.
+Once this is completed, the messages will start to flow.

+In this section, we will use *cURL* to send *HTTPS* commands to configure our Pelion account.
+Alternatively, you could use other tools or software libraries to do the job.

 - Log in to the [Pelion Device Management portal](https://portal.mbedcloud.com/login).
 - Follow [this guide](https://developer.pelion.com/docs/device-management/current/user-account/application-access-keys.html) to create a new application access key.
 - From a command terminal execute: